Jawwad-Fida/Radon-Real-Estate-Business/README.md

 ## Installation Details
       After downloading project: -
-      1)Install PHPMAILER by running : - composer require phpmailer/phpmailer (in project folder) (Refer to github link below in Credits)
+      1)Install PHPMAILER by running : - composer require phpmailer/phpmailer (in project folder) (Refer to github link below in Credits).
-      2)Install PHP dotenv by running: - composer require vlucas/phpdotenv (in project folder) (Refer to github link below in Credits)
+      2)Install PHP dotenv by running: - composer require vlucas/phpdotenv (in project folder) (Refer to github link below in Credits).
-      3)Create account in [Mailtrap](https://mailtrap.io/) and get your account credentials from there 4)Set up the database as well as tables - see ___.sql 5)Register a user and then change user_role to Admin in order to view Admin Privileges 6)For Payment Gateway --> SSLCOMMERZ was used (Largest payment gateway in Bangladesh) (Refer to github link below in Credits).
+      3)Create account in [Mailtrap](https://mailtrap.io/) and set your account credentials.
+      4)Set up the database - radon.sql
+      5)Register a user and then change user_role to Admin in order to view Admin Privileges.
+      6)For Payment Gateway --> SSLCOMMERZ was used (Largest payment gateway in Bangladesh) (Refer to github link below in Credits).
 Payment Gateway has credentials.
       7)Look for .env.example files to see what credentials to set up, and then create .env files in those directories.
-      8)All major PHP codes are in (includes folder) -> functions.php

 ### API's and Composer packages: -